davidminhT/Etch-a-Sketch/README.md

 # Etch-and-Sketch

-### The Odin Project Foundation Course: Etch and Sketch Project

 ### Assignment
 - Create an "Etch and sketch" digital drawing pad.
 - The canvas size is allocated a constant area of pixels that doesn't change even if Grid Size is changed.